mehatabpathan/PP5/testing.md

 **Success Toast**

-Every time a success message appeared (for adding a testimonial, submitting enquiry etc.) and if the user had items in their shopping bag, the success message would display the bag contents as well as the message in the toast.
+Every time a success message appeared and if the user had items in their shopping bag, the success message would display the bag contents as well as the message in the toast.
 I only wanted the shopping bag contents to display if the user has successfully added a product to their bag and not for other success messages.
 After a bit of research I discovered I could add extra context into Django generic views using `get_context_data`, and therefore I was able to add context to only show the simplified message for certain views such as Add Testimonial, Enquiries and Add Project.

 **Deployment**